malcolmgroves/FluentQuery/README.markdown

 - Anything with a TEnumerator&lt;T>, such as TList&lt;T>, TObjectList&lt;T>, etc
 - Strings in a TStrings, such as TStringList, etc
 - Chars in a String
+- Integers in a generic container, such as a TList&lt;Integer>, etc
 - Pointers in a TList

 The latest list is on the [wiki](https://github.com/malcolmgroves/FluentQuery/wiki/Supported-Containers).